ZhoulabCPH/MAIGGT/README.md

 ```

 ## Web tool
-we have deployed the WISE-BRCA from the MAIGGT on the web [WISE-BRCA](http://WISE-BRCA.com) to facilitate use by clinicians who may not be familiar with programming (Figure R3).
+We have deployed the WISE-BRCA from the MAIGGT on the web [WISE-BRCA](http://WISE-BRCA.com) to facilitate use by clinicians who may not be familiar with programming (Figure R3).
 In the future, we will continue to expand this web application to implement all functionalities of the MAIGGT.
 ![WSE-BRCA_web_tutorial](https://github.com/ZhoulabCPH/MAIGGT/blob/master/checkpoints/WSE-BRCA_web_tutorial.png)